Qiskit/qiskit-metapackage/docs/aqua/ai/qiskit_ai.rst

    obtained) and a *test or classification phase* (where new labelless data is classified according to the solution found in the training phase).

-2. The :ref:`svm-variational` algorithm also applies to classification problems that require a feature map for which computing the kernel is not efficient classically.
+2. The :ref:`vqc` algorithm also applies to classification problems that require a feature map for which computing the kernel is not efficient classically.
 SVM Variational uses the variational method to solve such problems in a quantum processor.
 Specifically, it optimizes